engineering-collaboration/book/docs/book/anatomy-of-a-code-change/documentation.md

 Intuitive guide for pain points.

+How-to guides are directions that guide the reader through a problem or towards a result.
+How-to guides are goal-oriented.
+Well-written how-to guides that address the right questions are likely to be the most-read sections of your documentation.

+help the user accomplish a task

+The sequences of action in a how-to guide sometimes need to fork and overlap, and they have multiple entry and exit-points.
+Omit the unnecessary
+Describe a logical sequence

 ### Explanations

 ### Technical References

 As with everything in this book we improve our documentation iteratively.
 Procida warns against focusing too much on the Diaxis structure of existing documentation, and suggests to continously apply Diátaxis standards: